shunzh/Code-AI-Tree-Search/README.md

 python synthesis_exp.py -i 4136 --alg bs
 ```
 The following runs **PG-TD** using default parameters as in Table 1, performing 16 rollouts in tree search.
-We add a prefix `t-` to the output file name to distinguish it from the beam search result.
+We add the prefix `t-` to the output file name to distinguish it from the beam search result.
 The result is saved as `results/t-4136.json`.
 ```
 python synthesis_exp.py -i 4136 --alg mcts --rollout 16 --prefix t-
 ```